Gilbert Rozon

-Gilbert Rozon (born October 26, 1954) is a Canadian impresario and founder of the Just for Laughs (Juste pour Rire) comedy festival, which he created on July 14, 1983.
+Gilbert Rozon (born October 26, 1954) is a Canadian businessman and founder of the Just for Laughs (Juste pour Rire) comedy festival, which he created on July 14, 1982.
 He is also responsible for the development and international deployment of the Just for Laughs/Juste pour Rire brand in over 150 countries.
 The Just for Laughs festival is considered the largest comedy festival in the world.

 Early life and education

 Gilbert Rozon is the eldest of seven children.
 Raised in Saint-André d'Argenteuil, he began working at a young age as a paperboy.
 At the age of 14 he became a gravedigger, salesman, printer, show organizer, publisher of telephone directories business, key to real estate, etc. It is in this context from his work experience that he developed his sense of humour.
 After a short stay in France at age 20, he studied law at the Université de Montréal where he graduated.